joeycastillo/Sensor-Watch-Documentation/src/wig/README.md

 #### Sensor Watch is not a smart watch

-While Sensor Watch can have sensors added to it to measure things like temperature, light or acceleration, it's not generally designed to synchronize these measurements to another device like a smart phone; in fact, by default, it has no way of syncing data to or from a device.
+While Sensor Watch can have sensors added to it to measure things like temperature, light or acceleration, it’s not generally designed to synchronize these measurements to another device like a smart phone; in fact, by default, it has no way of syncing data to or from a device.
 This makes Sensor Watch less well suited to answering complex questions with that require external data or a longer data trail; questions like “Will it rain tomorrow” require data the watch does not have, and questions like “How active was I last month?“ may be too complex to answer on a small watch with only a few buttons.

 There are three key hardware differences between Sensor Watch and a smart watch: